Tourette Syndrome is known to clash with sleep.

 Intrusive thoughts and anxiety

-This would often be a fear of monsters or ghosts as a child, then intruders breaking in as a teen and adult.
-I just couldn’t shake off the fear of danger even when my family were in another room.
+This was a fear of monsters and ghosts, then intruders breaking in as a teen and adult.

 Understanding the root cause of the problems is key to improving sleep

-Because everyone with TS experiences the syndrome differently, it is important to get specialist help and speak about the specific ways in which it is affecting you.
-The good news is, it sleep can certainly be improved over time.
+It is important to get specialist help on the specific ways it affects you personally.
+The good news is that sleep can certainly be improved over time.

 Decreased sleep quality and increased sleep related movements in patients with Tourette’s syndrome